Trail Conditions Update – August 28, 2020

 - Trail 7 near Jasper is closed to hikers south of the junction with Trail 7e and north of the junction with Trail 7a due to grizzly and black bears frequenting the area.
 Detour by taking Trail 4g to Edith Lake from where there are a few options to reach Old Fort Point trailhead or Jasper townsite.
 Equestrians can still use Trail 7 but are not to dismount.

-Trail conditions are generally good but expect some wet and muddy sections during periods of rain.
+Trail conditions are generally good but expect some wet and muddy sections particularly during periods of rain.
 Warm weather means rapid melt during the day resulting in high water levels and potentially dangerous creek crossings, so attempt to ford larger creeks early in the day when water levels are lowest.

 - BEARS: It’s berry season!
 Berry bushes border trails, roads and campgrounds on the GDT, and black and grizzly bears are feeding on berries right now.
 Be bear aware on the trails this summer: be alert, make noise and carry bear spray.